Understanding the link between SEO and CRO

 What’s the difference?

-conversion rate infographic
+Conversion rate infographic

 Despite having the same aim, there are key differences to note.